-The Good: Under different circumstances young girls enter Gui Hua City to become hired assasins.
+The Good: Under different circumstances, young girls enter Gui Hua City to become hired assassins.
 Each girl is instructed to pin their uniqueness and hone in on individual strengths, develop them, and use to their advantage.
 For example, Chang An informs Wan Mei that hers are cuteness and courage.
 It sounds cheesy, but tactfully implemented it increases their success. they work really well.
-The acknowledgement of her beauty is refreshing because often female characters are gorgeous, but their good looks are irrelevant to the character and their place within a story.
+The acknowledgment of her beauty is refreshing because often female characters are gorgeous, but their good looks are irrelevant to the character and their place within a story.

 The girls develop general skills to help with assignments.
 For example, strategic thinking. and become level-headed under pressure.
 Inevitably the accumulation of these circumstances leads to exponential personal growth and maturing.

 This drama has with equally strong female and male characters – the scales aren’t tipped.
 Everyone carries their own weight to create a satisfying world and story.

 The Bad: Due to the disturbing and debaucherous behavior, many scenes (even if only implied) are hard to swallow.
 For example, the king and the soup.